 3. Ensure your invoices are compliant

 Once you are VAT registered, you will need to charge the appropriate VAT rate to your clients.
 Then pay this over to the local tax authority.
 In summary, things to consider include:

 - Customer information

 - The Reverse Charge

 4. Ensure you are submitting the correct reports

 Once registered you will need to submit local VAT returns, but Intrastat declarations and EC Sales Lists may also be required.
-Requirements for reporting vary between countries, as does the frequency of required reports.
+On the whole, requirements for reporting vary between countries, as well as the frequency of required reports.

 5. VAT Payments and Reclaims

-Where you are reclaiming local VAT incurred through your VAT return, it is important to ensure that the VAT has been charged to you correctly – if you have paid the VAT in error, you may have problems recovering it.
+Where you are reclaiming local VAT incurred through your VAT return, it is equally important to ensure that the VAT has been charged to you correctly.
+If you pay VAT in error, you may have problems recovering it.

 Where you need to pay VAT over to local tax authorities, you will need to consider the timescale for making international payments.
-There can be significant fines and penalties if you miss your VAT payments.
+There can be significant fines and penalties if you miss your VAT payments as a result.